 FSSAI is an acronym for the Food Safety and Standards Authority of India, an organization that oversees and manages the food business in India.
 It is an independent institution founded under the Ministry of Health & Family Welfare of the Government of India.

 The FSSAI was developed in accordance with the Food Safety and Standards Act, 2006 (FSS Act) which would be consolidated legislation on food safety and regulation in India.
-It assures that food items are subject to quality controls, while also reducing food adulteration as well as the sale of non-standard products.
-FSSAI is accountable for the registration and licencing of food business operators (FBOs) in India and formulates rules and regulations for the management of the food business in India.
+It assures that food item are subject to quality controls, while also reducing food adulteration as well as the sale of non-standard products.
+FSSAI is accountable for the registration and licensing of food business operators (FBOs) in India and formulates rules and regulations for the management of the food business in India.

 Why is the FSSAI Registration Required?